 - Vehicle lifts

 You don’t have to pay top dollar to have quality, reliable equipment.
-Taking the time to locate name brands with little wear can pay off considerably.
+Taking the time to locate name brands with little wear can pay off.
 Items like brake lathes and vehicle lifts will last for years.
-Another shop that no longer needs them, or is going out of business, can be your opportunity to pick them up for pennies on the dollar.

 Depending on the services you expect to provide, furnish your shop with the right equipment to do the job efficiently and profitably.